scverse/spatialdata/docs/index.md

     <your operation on points dask dataframe>
 ```

 This will disable dask graph optimization if the dataframe has more than 1 partition and otherwise keep it enabled.
+This solves
+the problem discussed in this [dask issue](https://github.com/dask/dask/issues/12193).
+We are looking into an upstream fix.
 :::

 [//]: # "numfocus-fiscal-sponsor-attribution"